-For mentors who have had some experience of mentoring before and who are unable to attend face to face training at Goldsmiths.
+For mentors from partnership schools who have had some experience of mentoring before and who are unable to attend face to face training at Goldsmiths.
 The aim of this material is to support you in developing a more in-depth understanding of what effective mentoring involves.
 There are five short videos and two audio files.
 After watching or listening to each video/audio clip there will be a series of online questions/tasks to answer.

 Please contact teacherscentre (@gold.ac.uk) for more information.